“The Drugs I Need”

 These simple exercises will help you fight back against some of the problems caused by too much hunching, slouching and sitting.

-I love these exercises from my favorite YouTube physical therapists, Bob and Brad, because I can do many of them while sitting at my desk, they don’t require any special equipment, and I don’t get all sweaty in the middle of the day.
+I love these exercises from my favorite YouTube physical therapists, Bob and Brad, because I can do many of them while … read on

 Rethinking LDLs (low-density lipoproteins)